How to Customize a Tesla & What It Will Cost You in 2023?

 Window Tint

-Glass tinting films come in a range of levels of reflective darkness, providing gentle heat reduction and protection from UV rays.
 There are many guides on how to tint your windows, but I think it’s better to have the work done by professionals.
 It carries less risk of bubbles or peeling.

-A partial tint would cost around $300, while tinting all the glass with high-end materials will be in the $1,000 range.
+A partial tint would cost you from $350 to $550 while tinting all the glass with high-end materials will be in the $1,000 range.
 DIY tints are cheaper, but based on my experience, they don’t last as long.

 Chrome Delete

 I love all the chrome on American classics, but not on Teslas.
-Getting rid of all the chrome was the first thing I did on my Model 3 in 2019.
-Today, depending on your model, you can order your Tesla with different trim from the factory or find Delete Kits for less than $200.
-It’s a great addition to tinted windows.
+It feels outdated.
+Getting rid of all the chrome was the first thing I did on our Model 3, but I paid way too much for it.

 Brake Calipers